 Price to book ratio = Market Value of the share/Intrinsic value of the share

 The higher the price to book ratio is, the higher is the disparity.
 In an efficient market, the value of it should be 1.

 It is one of the ways analysts determine the potential of a share.
 It is also compared with the ROE (return on equity) ratio to understand how efficiently the company uses its shareholders’ money to generate returns.

 Before undertaking any investment venture, analysing both market capitalisation value, as well as intrinsic figures, is crucial.
 While comprehensive technical analysing through market capitalisation helps you rule out all unsystematic risks of investment associated with a fluctuation of the stock market, fundamental analysis is required to understand the relative strength and potential of a company.

-If you have a short term investment regime in mind, go through stipulated technical analysis pointers carefully to identify and tackle any market risks associated with your portfolio.
-On the other hand, long term investment requires an in-depth analysis of the fundamentals of a company, as it reflects the rate at which a business can grow, and thereby the rate of return on equity investment.
+If you have a short-term investment regime in mind, go through stipulated technical analysis pointers carefully to identify and tackle any market risks associated with your portfolio.
+On the other hand, long-term investment requires an in-depth analysis of the fundamentals of a company, as it reflects the rate at which a business can grow, and thereby the rate of return on equity investment.

-Analysis of intrinsic value of a stock is crucial if you plan on pooling your money in lesser-known small and mid-cap companies, as investors often run the risk of falling into a value trap.
+Analysis of the intrinsic value of a stock is crucial if you plan on pooling your money in lesser-known small and mid-cap companies, as investors often run the risk of falling into a value trap.

 To Sum Up,

 Understanding the significance of both market value and intrinsic value of a stock will help investors look into the same before undertaking any substantial investments.
 Though most people assume the stock market to be complicated and unpredictable, knowing which aspects to look for will help you rule out any unforeseen risks on total investment, ensuring high return generation.